 Dried blueberries are a good source of fiber.
-One-quarter cup of dried blueberries provides you with 3 grams of fiber, fulfilling 10 to 12 percent of your daily fiber needs.
-Fiber helps keep your digestive system running smoothly and it also regulates bowel movements.
-Clinical studies suggest that consuming foods rich in fiber, such as dried blueberries, may help prevent type 2 diabetes, may lower blood sugar and insulin levels and may improve cholesterol levels in people with diabetes, according to the UMMC.
+One-quarter cup of dried blueberries provides you with 3 grams of fiber, fulfilling 10 to 12 percent of your daily fiber needs, according to USDA National Nutrient Database Fiber not only helps keep your digestive system healthy, but it helps controls blood sugar levels in Type 2 Diabetes.

-Dried blueberries are a rich source of anthocyanins, which are potent phytochemicals that give these fruits their blue color.
+Dried blueberries are a rich source of anthocyanins, which are potent phytochemicals that give berries their blue color.
 Apart from this, anthocyanins help fight free radicals.
-Epidemiological and clinical studies have demonstrated an association between anthocyanins and improved cardiovascular health, according to a study published in the March 2010 issue of the journal "Nutrition Reviews."
-Also, human intervention studies using fresh or freeze-dried blueberries have shown notable improvements in metabolic risk factors such as glucose metabolism, lipid peroxidation, total plasma antioxidant capacity and low-density lipoprotein oxidation.
+Epidemiological and clinical studies have demonstrated an association between anthocyanins and improved cardiovascular health as indicated from a study published in 2017 by Superfood and Functional Food.
+The study investigated the potential health benefits from the antioxidant capacity of anthocyanin compounds in berries in an attempt to discover alternate treatments for chronic diseases.